LVLMs and Humans Ground Differently in Referential Communication: Author Contributions

 Panagiotis Kaliosis tested the interface for the two-player collaborative game, handled and drafted the Related Work in Human-AI Interaction section.

-Susan Brennan and Owen Rambow were the primary advisors on this paper.
-They provided feedback on the experimental interface and design, provided feedback on the prompting, and did extensive testing of the interface.
-Susan Brennan wrote the Cognitive Science Background and contributed to the Related Work in Human-AI Interaction section.
+Susan Brennan and Owen Rambow were the primary supervisors on this paper.
+They provided feedback on the experimental design, task interface, and prompting methods, conducted extensive testing of the interface, and edited the the paper to ensure consistency in theory and terminology.
+Susan Brennan wrote the Cognitive Science Background section and parts of the Introduction, Experimental Design and Method, and Related Work sections.
 Owen Rambow developed and iterated on the metrics, contributed to Results, and wrote the Introduction and Conclusion sections.

 Dimitris Samaras and Gregory Zelinski contributed to the conceptualization of the experiments and the analyses.